Gaspar Llamazares

 Gaspar Llamazares Trigo ([ɡasˈpaɾ ʎamaˈθaɾes ˈtɾiɣo]; born 28 November 1957) is a Spanish politician.
-He was the leader of the leftist coalition Izquierda Unida (IU, United Left) from 2001 to 2008, in the post of General Coordinator.
-He is a member of the Communist Party of Spain (PCE).
+He was the leader of the leftist coalition United Left (IU) from 2001 to 2008, as the General Coordinator.

 Early years and career

 Llamazares was born in Logroño, La Rioja, Spain.
 Second of six brothers and sisters, he spent his childhood and youth in Salinas, Castrillón, Asturias.
 He studied medicine in the Autonomous University of Madrid and in the University of Oviedo, where he received his degree.
 There, he founded "Bocetos" ("sketches"), a medical publication attempting to focus especially on the social issues of medicine, unlike the biological paradigms then dominating in medicine.
 He then completed his studies with a Masters in Public Health in the University of Havana, in Cuba.
 In 1985, back in Spain, he started teaching in the University of Santiago de Compostela, and then in the Unidad Docente de Medicina de Familia in Cazoña (Cantabria).